-Do you need to diet, or are you carrying just a few extra pounds?
-That’s a key health question, because knowing when your weight tips toward obese can be help cut off potentially life-threatening, weight-related illnesses.
+Do you need to get on a serious diet, or are you carrying just a few extra pounds?
+It's a key health question because knowing whether you have reached obesity can help prevent life-threatening weight-related illnesses.

-One standard to gauge if someone is in the healthy weight range is the Body Mass Index, a number calculated from a person’s weight and height.
+A standard gauge for healthy weight is the Body Mass Index, a number calculated from a person’s weight and height.

-While BMI does not directly measure body fat, it is a straightforward, inexpensive way tell if someone’s weight might put them at greater risk for health problems, according to the Centers for Disease Control and Prevention.
+While BMI does not directly measure body fat, it is a straightforward, inexpensive way tell if someone’s weight might put him or her at greater risk for health problems, according to the Centers for Disease Control and Prevention.

-And, BMI is only a guide.
-If someone had a high BMI, a physician might consider additional assessments, such as measuring the thickness of a fold skin around the waist, diet, physical activity and family history.
+BMI is only a guide.
+If a person has a high BMI, a physician might consider additional factors such as diet, physical activity, body fat, and family history.

-In adults, people who are at least 20 years old, BMI is calculated in the same way for men and women.
-Children and teenagers, however, are divided into age- and sex-specific groups.
+We calculate BMI in the same way for men and women 20 years of age and older.
+Children and teenagers, however, are divided into age and gender-specific groups.

 BMI is calculated by dividing a person’s weight by the square of his or her height.
-That resulting number is then divided by 703, which allows conversion into a metric number.
+That resulting number is then divided by 703, which converts the number to align with the metric system.